seanK200/interactive-papers-grader/README.md

 ```

 ## Getting Ready
-You only have to follow the instructions here once when you first install the grader to your computer.
+You only have to follow the instructions in this section one time.
 ### 1. Downloading the source code
 ```
 git clone https://github.com/seanK200/interactive-papers-grader.git